MinervaRose/MinervaRose.github.io/docs/_posts/2022-11-10-Joseph-Bologne-amigurumi-pattern.markdown

 R8 11SC

 Do not stuff the neck too much.
-In order for the head not to bobble, I find it best to put a piece of plastic of wood that acts like a spine from the body to the neck of the doll.
+In order for the head not to bobble, I find it best to put a piece of plastic or wood that acts like a spine from the body to the neck of the doll.

 Tie off.
 Keep tail for sewing head.